spacetelescope/ins-jwst-community-software/tier1_standards/ci.md

 For a summary of the different CI options available at STScI, see the STScI Style Guide on CI [here](https://github.com/spacetelescope/style-guides/blob/master/guides/python-testing.md/#continuous-integration)

 ## How to apply this standard
 The existence of unit tests is highly encouraged as part of this standard, but not required.
-Since CI also tests the installation of your package, it can be set up without the existence of any unit tests.
+Since CI also tests package installation, it can be set up without the existence of any unit tests.

 See a guide on how to set up multiple CI options from the [STScI Training Library](https://spacetelescope.github.io/training-library/ci_testing.html#introduction-to-continuous-integration)